Why Strength Training Athletes should try Qigong for Mobility

 Maintaining shoulder mobility is essential for everyday functioning and for performing numerous strength training exercises.
 Between occupational stress (like sitting at a desk all day), poor posture, and improper form on exercises like the shoulder press, many of us present with shoulder misalignment, pain, and mobility limitations.

 With the greatest range of motion in the human body, the shoulder complex consists of three joints (the glenohumeral joint, the acromioclavicular joint, and the sternoclavicular joint), which work in tandem with the scapulothoracic joint to produce flexion, extension, abduction, adduction, lateral rotation, medial rotation.
-As the intricate design of the shoulder complex makes it vulnerable to dysfunction and instability, maintaining and reseting the shoulders are essential to pain-free longevity.
+As the intricate design of the shoulder complex makes it vulnerable to dysfunction and instability, maintaining and resetting the shoulders are essential to pain-free longevity.

 Shoulder Mobility Exercise: Crane Takes Flight (5 Animal Qigong)